shabin5785/react-notes/Notes_3.md

  - Portals provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.

+ - Even though a portal can be anywhere in the DOM tree, it behaves like a normal React child in every other way.
+Features like context work exactly the same regardless of whether the child is a portal, as the portal still exists in the React tree regardless of position in the DOM tree.
+This includes event bubbling.
+An event fired from inside a portal will propagate to ancestors in the containing React tree, even if those elements are not ancestors in the DOM tree.